kizzhang/KnotTransformer/README.md

-# KnotTransformer
+# Recognizing and generating knotted molecular structures by machine learning
-## A repository for our classification and generation models
+## The repository for our classification and generation models

 ### Classification
 **TransKnot** is a Transformer-based model that classifies knots of different types.